davidstern2001/partitions_of_tot_pos_int/README.md

 # Partitions-of-totally-positive-integers-in-real-quadratic-fields
 This is the implementation of the algorithm described in my Bachelor's thesis: Partitions of totally positive elements in real quadratic fields for the year 2022/2023.

 The algorithm and theory behind it is described in the thesis above.
-The program is written in Python with the Math Library included.
+The program is written in Python 3.8.6 with the Python Math Library included.
+Newer versions of Python should work also.

 ## Usage:
 ### Input: